Lucinda Dunn: Early life

 Dunn was born in Sydney, Australia on 10 December 1973.
-Her mother, who raised her and her brother single-handedly, was a previously a performer in West End Musicals in London.
+Her mother, who raised her and her brother, was a performer in West End Musicals in London.
 Dunn often refers to her mother’s career as inspiring her own.
 Dunn began training in various styles of dance from the age of four, including jazz, tap, ballet and contemporary – mainly after school.
 She describes her childhood as being “an idyllic, suburban, happy childhood.
 I had everything I could have possibly wanted or ever asked for.”

 Career

 Training and development

 Beginning her training at the age of four, Dunn initiated her pre-career development in various styles of dance.
 Although she was trained in jazz, contemporary, tap, hip hop and singing – her emphasis on ballet did not occur until she moved her training to the Tanya Pearson Classical Coaching Academy at the age of 13.
 Under the guise of Tanya Pearson OAM, Dunn grew her repertoire and was accepted to compete in the prestigious 1989 Prix De Lausanne in Switzerland.
 After winning the Prix Espoir, Dunn, age 15 at the time, received a scholarship to study at the Royal Ballet School in London, England as a result of one of the Royal Ballet Company’s talent scouts recognising her talent throughout the week-long competition.

 After accepting her scholarship in 1989, Dunn moved to London to train with the Royal Ballet School for two years.
 During these two years she gained experience on stage, performing as a guest with the junior corps de ballet in companies such as the Birmingham Royal Ballet.

 Succeeding her training at the Royal Ballet School between 1989 and 1991, she was offered two contracts on graduating.
 These were with the Birmingham Royal Ballet and with The Australian Ballet.
 She accepted the latter and began as a member of the Australian Ballet Company in 1991.